You have an important meeting with your boss today to discuss your job performance.

 There are four interlocking ideas behind exposure therapy.

 The first involves approach versus avoidance.
 Many of us avoid things, people, or situations we are anxious about (avoidance coping).
 However, avoidance coping does not ultimately make us less anxious about the thing in question.

 There is significant research showing that avoiding the source of one’s anxiety tends to maintain that anxiety (Rudaz, Ledermann, Margraf, Becker, & Craske, 2017).
 If I am afraid of crossing bridges and always avoid them, I will never get over (no pun intended) my underlying fear of bridges.
 To get over that fear, I need to find some way to approach bridges, rather than avoid them.
 Exposure therapy is one such approach.

 As we become more habituated to things, we react less strongly to them, either positively or negatively.
-In the context of fear or anxiety, habituation means I have become less afraid, after repeated or prolonged exposure to a given object.
+In the context of fear or anxiety, habituation means I have become less afraid after repeated or prolonged exposure to a given object.

 Eventually, one would feel relaxed and unafraid, even at maximum exposure to a feared object (e.g., crossing the Golden Gate Bridge).
-In such a scenario, a relaxed state would enhance the underlying habituation process, that is already occurring through exposure alone.
+In such a scenario, a relaxed state would enhance the underlying habituation process, which is already occurring through exposure alone.

-A form of exposure therapy called prolonged exposure (involving extensive processing of traumatic material, through the memory of traumatic events, and a safe approach to situations that evoke such memories) reportedly increases the neural connections between the brain areas cited above, allowing for “more effective downregulation of emotional processes in stressful situations” (Stojek, McSweeney, & Rauch, 2018) – in other words, better emotional control, and ability to cope with stress/anxiety.
+A form of exposure therapy called prolonged exposure (involving extensive processing of traumatic material, through the memory of traumatic events, and a safe approach to situations that evoke such memories) reportedly increases the neural connections between the brain areas cited above, allowing for “more effective downregulation of emotional processes in stressful situations” (Stojek, McSweeney, & Rauch, 2018) – in other words, better emotional control and ability to cope with stress/anxiety.